lorbus/prospections/README.md

-# Propection Manager - UFC webtool
+# Propection Manager - webtool

-Propection Manager service provides a useful web tool for UFC Business Developer Managers for their prospection activity.
+Propection Manager service provides a useful web tool for prospection activity.
 Facilitating reports and especially the follow up of the BD activities in the field.

 ## Software Requirements To Run Locally (there's a Docker option below as well)